-Draws a line where an edge is detected.
-It features several solvers
+Draws a line where an edge is detected by comparing the information of neighboring pixels.
+It features several different solvers

 - An edge has a minimum thickness of 1 pixel.
 This means at lower resolutions, edges will appear thicker.
 For instance, in the scene-view window

 - MSAA will not apply to the edges, since the depth texture is remains aliased.
-Post processing AA method do have an effect.
+Post processing AA methods do have an effect.

 Consider this as an example scene: